samikroy/kql-store/CopilotForSecurity/ReadMe.md

-### Microsoft Coplit for Security Workbook Queries
+### Microsoft Coplit for Security Monitoring Workbook Queries

 #### Use the below to deplot the workbook in your environment